-- 1) Required Minimum Instream Flows If an Unplanned Drawdown cannot avoid impacting Required Minimum Instream Flows from the Project, then the Licensee will endeavor in good faith to restore some or all of the Required Minimum Instream Flows as soon as practicable. - 2) Critical Flow To the extent practical, during an Unplanned Drawdown, the Licensee will avoid falling below the Critical Flow (as defined in the LIP).
-If it is determined that 100% exceedance of the Critical Flow cannot reasonably be achieved, the Licensee will work with the resource agencies to monitor any potential aquatic species impacts in the affected reach below Falls Dam.

-a.
-Planned Drawdowns

-1) Direct Consultation - If the Planned Drawdown will cause the reservoir to be out of the Normal Reservoir Operating Range, the Licensee will consult with NCDENR, NCWRC, PE, and USFWS as soon as approximate dates of a planned drawdown are determined, but at least 10 days prior to beginning the drawdown.
+- 1. Actions - a.
+Planned Drawdowns - 1) Scheduling To the extent practical, the Licensee will avoid scheduling reservoir drawdowns needed for maintenance purposes that would impact the ability of the Licensee to release Required Minimum Instream Flows from the Project. - Required Minimum Instream Flows If a Planned Drawdown cannot avoid impacting Required Minimum Instream Flows from the Project, then the Licensee will endeavor in good faith to restore some or all of the Required Minimum Instream Flows as soon as practicable. - 3) Critical Flow To the extent practical, the Licensee will avoid falling below the Critical Flow (as defined in the LIP).
+If it is determined that 100% exceedance of the Critical Flow cannot reasonably be achieved, the Licensee will work with the resource agencies to monitor any potential aquatic species impacts in the affected reach below Falls Dam. - b.
+Unplanned Drawdowns - Required Minimum Instream Flows If an Unplanned Drawdown cannot avoid impacting Required Minimum Instream Flows from the Project, then the Licensee will endeavor in good faith to restore some or all of the Required Minimum Instream Flows as soon as practicable. - 2) Critical Flow To the extent practical, during an Unplanned Drawdown, the Licensee will avoid falling below the Critical Flow (as defined in the LIP).
+If it is determined that 100% exceedance of the Critical Flow cannot reasonably be achieved, the Licensee will work with the resource agencies to monitor any potential aquatic species impacts in the affected reach below Falls Dam. - 2.
+Communication with Resource Agencies and Affected Parties - a.
+Planned Drawdowns - Direct Consultation If the Planned Drawdown will cause the reservoir to be out of the Normal Reservoir Operating Range, the Licensee will consult with NCDENR, NCWRC, PE, and USFWS as soon as approximate dates of a planned drawdown are determined, but at least 10 days prior to beginning the drawdown.
 If the Planned Drawdown is expected to draw the reservoir below the Critical Reservoir Water Elevation, the Licensee will consult with NCSHPO.
 If the Planned Drawdown is expected to go below the Critical Reservoir Water Elevation (as defined in the LIP), the Licensee will consult with the owners of any Large Intakes located on the reservoir.
 The Licensee will notify FERC after consultation with agencies.
 The licensee will consider options suggested by the identified agencies and organizations that could lessen the impact of the drawdown.

-2) General Notification - If the Planned Drawdown will cause the reservoir to be out of the Normal Reservoir Operating Range, at least 10 days before beginning any drawdown, the Licensee will add the appropriate messages to its public information website and its reservoir water elevation phone system to inform the general public of the planned drawdown schedule.

-b.
-Unplanned Drawdowns

-- 1) Direct Notification If an Unplanned Drawdown causes the reservoir to be out of the Normal Reservoir Operating Range or the unplanned drawdown cannot avoid impacting Required Minimum Instream Flows or LIP Flows, the Licensee will notify NCDENR, NCWRC, PE, USFWS, and FERC, of the Unplanned Drawdown as soon as practicable, but no longer than 72 hours afterwards. - 2) Direct Consultation If the Unplanned Drawdown cannot avoid impacting Required Minimum Instream Flows or LIP Flows, the Licensee will consult with NCDENR, NCWRC, PE, and USFWS as soon as possible, but no longer than 10 days afterwards.
+- General Notification If the Planned Drawdown will cause the reservoir to be out of the Normal Reservoir Operating Range, at least 10 days before beginning any drawdown, the Licensee will add the appropriate messages to its public information website and its reservoir water elevation phone system to inform the general public of the planned drawdown schedule. - b.
+Unplanned Drawdowns - Direct Notification If an Unplanned Drawdown causes the reservoir to be out of the Normal Reservoir Operating Range or the unplanned drawdown cannot avoid impacting Required Minimum Instream Flows or LIP Flows, the Licensee will notify NCDENR, NCWRC, PE, USFWS, and FERC, of the Unplanned Drawdown as soon as practicable, but no longer than 72 hours afterwards. - 2) Direct Consultation If the Unplanned Drawdown cannot avoid impacting Required Minimum Instream Flows or LIP Flows, the Licensee will consult with NCDENR, NCWRC, PE, and USFWS as soon as possible, but no longer than 10 days afterwards.
 The Licensee will notify FERC after consultation with agencies.
 The Licensee will consider options suggested by the identified agencies and organizations that could lessen the impact of the drawdown.